ASHWIN492/Diabetes-Prediction-with-Django-and-Stacking-Ensemble-Model/README.md

     http://127.0.0.1:8000
     ```

-    This should show the home page of the diabetes prediction app.
+    This should show the Prediction page of the diabetes prediction app.
 Users can input data such as:
     - Age
     - BMI (Body Mass Index)
     - Glucose levels